HuberSimon/wulidee/README.md

-This is an android application to manage and organize Finances between partners.
+This is an android application to note some gift ideas of different persons